• Skip to primary navigation

 Rack of St. Louis ribs on baking sheet.

-St. Louis Ribs – This is what the cut of meat is called, it has more meat in between the bones, as well as fat, as it’s from the belly part of the pig.
-This makes it a flavorful choice for oven-baking, but you can also use baby back ribs too.
+St. Louis Ribs - This cut of meat is known for its extra meat between the bones and higher fat content, as it comes from the belly section of the pig.
+This makes it a flavorful and juicy choice for oven-baking.

 Seasoning for oven baked ribs.

-Dry Rub Seasoning – A good dry rub recipe is key to developing a deep, rich flavor as the ribs roast in the oven.
-My seasoning mixture contains mild herbs and spices that even your little ones can enjoy.
-If you prefer a hint of spice, add some cayenne pepper, chili pepper to the rub.
+A flavorful dry rub is key to creating a rich, deep taste as the ribs roast in the oven.
+This seasoning blend uses mild herbs and spices that the whole family, including little ones, can enjoy.

 How to make oven baked st. louis ribs with a dry rub seasoning.

-2).
-Add the dry rub seasoning to the ribs generously on both sides.
+Apply a generous amount of the dry rub seasoning to both sides.
 Place the ribs on the foil, meat side up.

-3).
-Fold the foil over, making sure to seal it tightly at the top.
-This prevents any juices from leaking.
+Fold the foil over and seal it tightly at the top to prevent any juice from leaking.

 Brushing bbq sauce on a rack of ribs.

-What to Serve with Oven Roasted St. Louis Ribs
+What to Serve with baked St. Louis Ribs

 Ribs with salad on a plate